-LIHEAP funds shall be allocated to the Local Administrating Agencies (LAAs) using the historical formula developed when LIHEAP was originally established.
+LIHEAP funds shall be allocated using a historical formula developed when LIHEAP was originally established.
 The U.S. Department of Health and Human Services (HHS) awards LIHEAP block grant funds by formula to the 50 states and District of Columbia, federally- or state-recognized Indian tribes and tribal organizations, and insular areas.
 The LIHEAP statute authorizes the use of funds derived for the following types of energy assistance:

-- Home energy assistance - · Energy crisis intervention or crisis assistance - · Low-cost residential weatherization and other energy-related home repair
+- · Home energy assistance - · Energy crisis intervention or crisis assistance - Low-cost residential weatherization and other energy-related home repair